maatheux/maatheux/README.md

 I'm Matheus Lima, I'm from Brazil and I'm Front-end Developer 💻

-I'm studying every day and want to share my projects to you.
+I'm always studying and I want to be a Fullstack Developer.
+While I'm studying I build some projects and I want to share my projects to you.

 #### "No words, just code!" 🤙